tsshekwogaza/tsshekwogaza/README.md

 **About Me**

-Backend-focused developer working with the **LAMP stack** | I build dynamic websites and RESTful APIs | Currently learning Laravel framework, with advanced backend concepts and authentication.
+Full-Stack developer working with the **LAMP stack** | I build dynamic websites and RESTful APIs | Currently learning Laravel framework, with advanced backend concepts and authentication.

 ---